Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

 And it didn’t disappoint.

-The curved casing is made of a glossy black finish with a gentle curve to it so it naturally fits your hand.
-Contrasting the gloss black is a brushed, satin finish piece housing all of the buttons on the front.
+The curved casing has a glossy black finish with a gentle curve to fit your hand naturally.
+Contrasting the gloss black is a brushed, satin finish piece housing all the buttons on the front.

 If you look closely, you’ll notice that piece is all one button.
-There’s no seams going from one button to the next.
+There are no seams going from one button to the next.
 That’s an attention to detail that I wasn’t expecting.

-The raised D-pad and indented OK button is a natural fit, cradling your thumb.
+The raised D-pad and indented OK button are a natural fit, cradling your thumb.

-The volume buttons are a bit awkward to hit, but their smooth finish keeps you from hitting them when you don’t want to.
+The volume buttons are awkward to hit, but their smooth finish keeps you from pressing them when you don’t want to.

 Finally, the power button is front and center near the top of the remote – exactly where it should be.

-The only way I could design it any better is to move the Back and Home buttons over to the left and put the Settings Menu and Airmouse On\Off toggle button over on the right.
+The only way I could design it any better is to move the Back and Home buttons over to the left and put the Settings Menu and Air Mouse On\Off toggle buttons over on the right.

-The keypad on the back takes up most of the width of the WeChip W1. with very little bezel. the keys are slightly indented to make it more comfortable to type.
+The keypad on the back takes up most of the width of the WeChip W1. with minimal bezel.
+The keys are slightly indented to make it more comfortable to type.

-The entire unit is powered by an internal rechargeable battery which you charge by the included micro-USB cable.
+The entire unit is powered by an internal rechargeable battery which you charge with the included micro-USB cable.

 Runner Up: Auvipal G9 Pro+ Wireless Air Mouse

-At first glance, the Auvipal G9 Pro+ looks like a very busy air mouse remote.
+At first glance, the Auvipal G9 Pro+ looks like a complicated air mouse remote.
 But it’s really not.

-So you don’t need to think too much when you’re using it.
+So you don’t need to overthink when you’re using it.

 You just pick it up and go.

-Unlike most of the remotes on this list, this is a learning remote, so you can use it to replace the stock remote control from your television or cable box.
+Unlike most remotes on this list, this is a learning remote, so you can use it to replace the stock remote control from your television or cable box.

-I really like the indented D-pad and OK button.
-It’s almost like a cradle for your thumb when you hold it.
+I really like the indented D-pad and OK button, which is almost like a cradle for your thumb when you hold it.

 That said, I don’t particularly like the overall shape of it.